-The Cotswolds National Landscape Board ('the Board') was established by Parliament in 2004 as the Cotswolds Conservation Board and has two statutory purposes:
+The CNL Board ('the Board') was established by Parliament in 2004 as the Cotswolds Conservation Board and has two statutory purposes:

-- 1. To conserve and enhance the natural beauty of the Cotswolds National Landscape. - 2.
+To conserve and enhance the natural beauty of the Cotswolds National Landscape.
 To increase the understanding and enjoyment of the special qualities of the Cotswolds National Landscape.

-In fulfilling these roles, the Board has a duty to seek to foster the economic and social well-being of people living in the National Landscape.
+In fulfilling these roles, the Board has a duty to seek to foster the economic and social wellbeing of people living in the National Landscape.

-In circumstances where these purposes and duties are irreconcilable, the Board must give priority to conserving and enhancing the natural beauty of the National Landscape.
+In circumstances where these purposes and duties are irreconcilable, the Board must give priority to conserving and enhancing the natural beauty of the CNL.

 The Board consists of 37 members, of whom 15 are nominated by local authorities, eight by parish councils and 14 are appointed by government.
-The Board's work programme is delivered by a small
+The Board's work programme is delivered

-&lt;sup>2 Department for Environment, Food and Rural Affairs (Defra) (2015) Areas of Outstanding Natural Beauty: Landscape Protection and Enhancement Support Scheme (England) 2015 - 17.
+&lt;sup>2 Department for Environment, Food and Rural Affairs (Defra) (2015).
+Areas of Outstanding Natural Beauty: Landscape Protection and Enhancement Support Scheme (England) 2015 - 17.
 Application to European Commission.

-&lt;sup>3 Section 82, Countryside and Rights of Way Act 2000
+&lt;sup>3 Section 82, Countryside and Rights of Way Act (2000).

-&lt;sup>4 Section 87, Countryside and Rights of Way Act 2000, as amended by the NERC Act 2006.
+&lt;sup>4 Section 87, Countryside and Rights of Way Act (2000), as amended by the Natural Environment and Rural Communities (NERC) Act (2006).